Welcome to London Pubology!

 Links to Other Websites

 I want my site to be a reference resource, but it is by its nature fairly basic.
 Further historical pub research can be done on other sites, such as the following:

-- Pubs History (formerly Dead Pubs)
+- Pub Wiki (or Pubs History, formerly Dead Pubs)